 These are easily the BEST monster cookies!
 They’re thick and soft, loaded with oats and peanut butter, and filled with chocolate candies and chocolate chips.
 This recipe also includes a secret ingredient to help enhance the flavor and texture, making it unlike any other monster cookie.

-What makes these the best monster cookies?
+What makes this the BEST monster cookie recipe?

 - The dough does not need to be refrigerated.
 Just mix and bake!